goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 In an informal setting, reasoning with $\alpha$-equivalence of terms is often very implicit, however in a formal setting of theorem provers, having an inductive definition of "raw" $lambda$-terms, which are not $alpha$-equivalent, yet reasoning about $\alpha$-equivalent $\lambda$-terms poses certain challenges.
 One of the main problems is the fact that the inductive/recursive definition does not easily lift to $alpha$-equivalent terms.
 Take a trivial example of a function on raw terms, which checks whether a variable appears bound in a given $\lambda$-term.
 Clearly, such function is well formed for "raw" terms, but does not work (or even make sense) for $\alpha$-equivalent terms.
 Conversely, there are informal definitions over $\alpha$-equivalent terms, which are not straight-forward to define over raw terms.
-Take the usual definition of substitution, defined over $\alpha$-equivalent terms, which actually relies on this fact in the following case:
+Take the usual definition of substitution, defined over $\alpha$-equivalent terms, which actually relies on the following fact in the $\lambda$-case:

 \begin{center}
 $(\lambda y'. s')[t/x] \equiv \lambda y'.(s'[t/x]) \text{ assuming } y' \not\equiv x\text{ and }y' \not\in FV(t)$
 \end{center}

-Here in the $\lambda$ case, it is assumed that a given $\lambda$-term $\lambda y. s$ can always be swapped out for an alpha equivalent term $\lambda y'. s'$, such that $y'$ satisfies the side condition.
+In this, the $\lambda$ case, it is assumed, that a given $\lambda$-term $\lambda y. s$ can always be swapped out for an alpha equivalent term $\lambda y'. s'$, such that $y'$ satisfies the side condition.
 The assumption that a bound variable can be swapped out for a "fresh" one to avoid name clashes is often referred to as the Barendregt Variable Convention.

 The direct approach of defining "raw" terms and an additional notion of $\alpha$-equivalence introduces a lot of overhead when defining functions, as one either has to use the recursive principles for "raw" terms and then show that the function lifts to the $\alpha$-equivalent terms or define functions on $alpha$-equivalence classes and prove that it is well-founded, without being able to rely on the structurally inductive principles that one gets "for free" with the "raw" terms.
 Because of this, the usual informal representation of the $\lambda$-calculus is rarely used in a fully formal setting.

-To mitigate the overheads of a fully formal definition of the $\lambda$-calculus, we want to have an encoding of the $\lambda$-terms, which includes the notion of $\alpha$-equivalence whilst being inductively defined, giving us the inductive/recursive principles for $alpha$-equivalent terms directly.
+To mitigate the overheads of a fully formal definition of the $\lambda$-calculus, we want to have an encoding of $\lambda$-terms, which includes the notion of $\alpha$-equivalence, whilst being inductively defined, giving us the inductive/recursive principles for $alpha$-equivalent terms directly.
 This can be achieved in several different ways.
 In general, there are two main approaches taken in a rigorous formalization of the terms of the lambda calculus, namely the concrete approaches and the higher-order approaches, both described in some detail below.

 ###Concrete approaches